Katharine Carruthers 杜可歆

 Primary Network Coordinator

 He has an Honours degree in Chinese from the School of Oriental and African Studies (SOAS), University of London, with special papers in pre-Han archaeology and early Buddhist sculpture.
-He has travelled extensively in China and has published books on Chinese science and technology, Chinese characters, Chinese proverbs and a translation from the original of Sunzi’s The Art of War.
+He has travelled extensively in China and has published books on Chinese science and technology, Chinese characters, Chinese proverbs, Chinese astrology and a translations from the original of The Art of War and the Dao De Jing.

 Philippa Vallely 刘晓梅